Jimmie Johnson Bio And Facts

 Is Jimmie Johnson retired?

-Jimmie Johnson is retired.
+Jimmie Johnson is semi-retired.
 Johnson left NACAR at the end of the 2020 season and drove part-time in the 2021 IndyCar season for Chip Ganassi Racing.
 Johnson drove the entire season for Ganassi in 2022 but announced he was stepping away from full-time competition in September 2022.
+In 2023, he returned to part-time NASCAR competition, starting at least two races for Legacy Motor Club, the team in which Johnson purchased an ownership stake in 2022.

 What number is Jimmie Johnson?